microsoft/vscode-docs/blogs/2018/03/21/bing-settings-search.md

 ### Search Service

 Finally, at runtime, the query from our users hits the [Azure Load Balancer](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-overview) service that selects one of our geo-replicated servers to handle the query, based on its physical proximity or current load.
-The Search Service hosted at that location retrieves the relevant results with a lookup in the index, applies manual ranking overrides in some cases, [rm or expand...?] and returns them to the VS Code client.
+The Search Service hosted at that location retrieves the relevant results with a lookup in the index, applies manual ranking overrides in some cases, and returns them to the VS Code client.

 ## Putting it all together

-We now have a system which does a much better job of understanding settings queries and delivers results for many queries that would have returned nothing before.
+We now have a system which does a better job of understanding settings queries and delivers results for many queries that would have returned nothing before.

 Here are some examples: